 The ATMI will be structured as an executive training program with a curriculum that addresses the needs of customers as well as prime and second-tier suppliers who could also work with DBEs.
 Particular attention will be paid to the strategic importance of innovation and technology.

 Topics include: Strategic Thinking, Emerging Technologies, Strategic Partnerships, Value Chain Strategy, Venture Capital for Emerging Technologies, Managing Supply Chain Innovations

-Management of Technology Innovation Project (MOTIP)
+Technology Innovation Project (TIP)

 Participants will work closely with instructors on a strategic technology plan throughout the program.
 Starting with Module I, participants will be introduced to the content and process of the projects.
 Following lectures, they will participate in working sessions to develop a preliminary project and action plan.
 Participants will give short presentations of their preliminary project plans at the end of Module I. Between Module I and II, participants develop their strategic technology plans.
 Instructors will provide feedback and visit participating companies to meet with other key managers.
 Participants will present updated plans during Module II, and receive feedback from other participants.
 Participants will develop their expanded plans following Module II, and will present completed strategic technology and action plan during Module III.
 Participants will work closely with instructors in building business strategies around emerging technologies.

 The mentoring between the DBE firms, the instructors and the sponsors on the technology project is a unique relationship that lasts beyond the formal part of the program.
-Faculty and teaching assistants will work with participants as they evolve and accelerate their businesses through technology.
+Faculty will work with participants as they evolve and accelerate their businesses through technology.
 We recognize that there is a learning curve and will see you through the program each step of the way.